glouppe/info8006-introduction-to-ai/projects/project1/README.md

 		Any **reference to the API** in any component of the problem statement will be considered as **wrong**.
  2.  **Implementation**
 	  - 2.a. - **0.5 point** - Identify the implementation error in dfs.
 Explain its impact and how to fix it.
-We do not ask you to submit the fixed version of DFS.
+Do not submit the fixed version of DFS.
 	  - 2.b. - **4 points** - Implement A\* algorithm with **your own cost function** *g(n)*  and **admissible heuristic** *h(n)*.
 The algorithm should be implemented inside the `get_action` function of the corresponding Python file `astar.py`, following the template of `pacmanagent.py`.

 		 - You must have *g(n)* different from *depth(n)* where *depth(n)* is the depth of node *n* in the search tree.